Seville exceeds spending limit by eighty seven million for twenty twenty five

 The art of planning without looking at the wallet 😅

 It seems the City Council uses the same calculator as for distributing the Christmas lottery: it never pays off.
 Exceeding the spending limit by 87 million sounds like someone confused the budget with a wish list.
-The funny thing is that public services improve, but the bill comes with a surprise.
-At least, if digitalization is delayed, they can always hire a civil servant to deliver the papers by hand.
+The funny thing is that public services improve, but the bill comes as a surprise.
+At least, if digitalization is delayed, they can always hire a civil servant to handle the paperwork by hand.
 Pure efficiency.